 Some women may never have symptoms of uterine fibroids.
 Others, however, may have severe uterine fibroid symptoms that impact their daily lives, including:

 - Bleeding between periods

-- Pelvic pain or low back pain
+- Pelvic or lower back pain

 - Frequent urination

 Uterine fibroids are very common and affect up to 77 percent of women at some point in their lives.
 In 99 percent of cases, uterine fibroids are benign, but they can be painful.
 While the exact cause of uterine fibroids is unknown, it’s commonly been linked to:

 - Genetic and growth changes

 - Extracellular matrix (ECM)